kumuluz/kumuluzee-jwt-auth/README.md

 JWT authentication can be disabled by setting the `kumuluzee.jwt-auth.enabled` configuration property to `false`.

 You can configure the maximum leeway the authenticator allows for timestamp claims (such as _nbf_ or _iat_) by setting `kumuluzee.jwt-auth.maximum-leeway`.
-The default value is `5`, meaning five seconds.
+The default value is `60`, meaning sixty seconds.

 ##  Accessing token information